-The reassuring truth is that the majority of vertigo cases are caused by a benign, mechanical problem in the inner ear that responds well to specific physical maneuvers and targeted natural approaches.
-But some causes of dizziness and vertigo are not benign, and knowing the difference is the most important thing this article can offer.
+The reassuring truth is that the majority of vertigo cases are caused by a benign, mechanical problem in the inner ear that responds well to specific dizziness remedies, including repositioning exercises you can do at home.
+But some causes of vertigo are not benign, and knowing the difference is the most important thing this article can offer.

-This guide covers the main types of vestibular disorders, the evidence behind natural interventions — from repositioning maneuvers to diet to supplements — and the red flags that should send you to the emergency room without delay.
+This guide covers the main types of vestibular disorders, proven natural remedies for dizziness and vertigo — from the Epley maneuver to diet to supplements — and the red flags that should send you to the emergency room without delay.

-Understanding the Different Types of Vertigo and Dizziness
+What Causes Vertigo?
+Understanding the Different Types of Dizziness

 Effective treatment depends entirely on accurate diagnosis.
 "Vertigo" is not a single condition — it is a symptom with a long list of potential causes, each requiring a different approach.
 Using the Epley maneuver for Menière's disease, for instance, will not help and may cause unnecessary distress.